 Skip to main content

 This course is an introduction to the basic principles and practices of cinema production.
-Students will learn the fundamentals of single-camera production including the basic aesthetic and technical aspects of producing, directing, editing and cinematography.
-Lectures, screenings and in-class excercises will focus on giving students the skills they need to write, produce and edit their own short films.
-In addition, each student will function in key crew positions on several of their classmates’ projects.
+Students will learn the fundamentals of single-camera production, exploring the aesthetic and technical aspects of producing, directing, editing, and cinematography.
+Lectures, screenings, and in-class exercises will give students the foundation they need to write, produce, and edit their own short films.
+In addition, each student will serve in key crew positions on several of their classmates’ projects.

 This program is open to the first 16 students who complete the registration and pay their deposit.